The Admitting Department Hours:

 There is no charge for these services.
 Please ask your nurse for assistance in arranging for these services.

-Beverly Hospital is pleased to offer free transportation for area residents who need hospital based services.
-The Beverly Hospital van is available Monday – Friday, 8:30 am – 4 pm, except for holidays.
+Adventist Health White Memorial Montebello is pleased to offer free transportation for area residents who need hospital based services.
+The van is available Monday – Friday, 8:30 am – 4 pm, except for holidays.
 Free taxi services for patients with scheduled hospital appointments are available seven days a week.

 All transportation services must be previously coordinated through the security desk at the hospital or by phone at (323) 725-5088.